 Coronavirus disease (COVID-19)

-Measures include a curfew in Melbourne from 8pm to 5am.
-The only reasons to leave home during these hours will be for work, medical care and caregiving.
+The only reasons to leave home during these hours will be for permitted work, medical care and caregiving and accessing essential supplies.

 Employers who require their staff to attend a worksite must issue a worker permit to their employees.

 Outside of these reasons, you must stay home.

 Regional Victoria has reached the Third Step of eased restrictions.

 For more information on the roadmap to reopening, visit the Victorian Government website.

 - Wear a face covering when you leave home.